How To Detect Ransomware

 - Ransomware attacks capitalize on the fear factor of the victims.
 In most cases of ransomware attacks, the victim’s computer gets infected through phishing emails or direct downloads.
 Once gaining control of the victim's computer, the attacker (creator of ransomware) uses scare tactics for extorting money from the victim.

-How To Detect Ransomware- Detection Mechanisms
+Ransomware- Detection and Mechanisms

 The most common mechanisms used by security products to detect ransomware are: